nathaliefil/uroboros/documentation/DataTypes.md

 ### Time From Time And Clock

-This structure takes existing time (for example: time variable) and changes its clock: values for hour, minute, second.
+This structure takes existing time and changes its clock: values for hour, minute, second.

 | Structure | Returns |
 | --------- | ------- |